 This can be accomplished in several ways.
 First, you can work and produce several drawings together.

-Alternatively, if you are interested in the idea of quickly producing a drawing, you can generate drawings in series.
+Alternatively, if you are interested in quickly producing a drawing, you can generate drawings in series.

 Working under timed conditions is an excellent way to do this.

 Endure that the intervals between each original drawing are short enough.
-Short intervals will provide you with the necessary pressure you need to draw quickly.
+Short intervals will give you the necessary pressure to draw quickly.

 Create Background Colors

-Another solution to speeding up your working methods is to quickly create blanket backgrounds.
+Another solution to speeding up your working methods is to create blanket backgrounds quickly.

 Create Unfinished Pieces

-The technique of creating rough drawing and painting.
-Then presenting them as pieces of art is a method which many professional artists use to create a larger body of drawing.
-This is a simple way to quickly produce large amounts of drawing.
+The technique of creating rough drawings and painting.
+Then presenting them as art pieces is a method many professional artists use to create a larger body of drawings.
+This is a simple way to produce large amounts of drawings quickly.

 Use a Larger Brush

 Drawing and painting with a larger brush are straightforward to fill quickly in large areas with color or tone.
-So instead of using smaller tools, brushes or pencils to paint and shade. immediately opt to work with a larger brush, in the end, this will speed up your work rate and save you a lot of time.
+So instead of using smaller tools, brushes, or pencils to paint and shade.
+Immediately opt to work with a larger brush.
+Ultimately, this will speed up your work rate and save you time.

 Lucy Drawing Tool

-This an excellent way to create quick and detailed drawings.
+This is an excellent way to create quick and detailed drawings.
 If you want to produce detailed drawings which are in proportion.
-Plus if of are looking to convey shading and value in your picture, this tool will help you speed things up.
-You can read my detailed review of the Lucy drawing tool, click here on Amazon.
+Plus, if you want to convey shading and value in your picture, this tool will help you speed things up.

 Learn How to Trace Images

-The old fashion method of using tracing paper to draw and transfer the features you are looking to draw is a quick and straightforward method.
+The old fashion method of using tracing paper to draw and transfer the features you are looking to draw is quick and straightforward.

-All of the techniques are quick and straightforward methods you can use to speed up the process of drawing.
+All the techniques are quick and straightforward methods you can use to speed up the drawing process.